ClinicalCardiovascEngGroup/SSM/README.md

 of the Aorta."
 BMC Medical Imaging 16, no. 1.

 This code has been updated by Emilie Sauvage (July 2019) in order
-use solely the Prinicpal Component Analysis part using the latest Deformatrica version (v4.2)
+use solely the Principal Component Analysis part using the latest Deformetrica version (v4.2)

 ----------------------------------------------------------------------------------------